iaine/ListentotheWeb/docs/design.md

 You can also think about more in depth sounds, such as using noise for sonifications of networks (Emsley, De Roure and Chamberlain, A, 2017).

-### Excersice
+### Exercise

-In this workshop, we will take the use the design mapping (Ciuccarelli and Lenzi, 2020) and apply it to some data.
+In this workshop, we will take the use the design mapping (Ciuccarelli and Lenzi, 2020) and apply it to some data to work through the issues.

 Other approaches are listed in the bibliography.